BetterDorf/BetterDorf.github.io/_posts/2023-04-11-RaytracingOptimization.md

 The benefit of the BVH is immediately obvious when we consider that we will quickly descend the tree narrowing down on good candidates and far-off spheres will all be eliminated in a few checks if we do not hit their parent nodes.
 In the worst cases (for instance, if all spheres are tightly bundled together) the time complexity is not improved, remaining **O(n)**.
 But given a more typical situation the BVH will result in **O(logn)** calculations.
 Not to mention that most of these calculations are done on ray to bounding volumes intersections rather that ray to sphere (or any more complex collider type) further reducing the time needed to perform all the checks.

 A simple BVH implementation can be found at [Ray Tracing:The Next Week](https://raytracing.github.io/books/RayTracingTheNextWeek.html) which divides along the spheres based on the x, y or z axes.
-Implementing it as-is yields the following results for us :
+Implementing it as-is yields the following results for us : <br>
 | Technique     | 5 Spheres     | 68 Spheres    | 904 Spheres   |
 | ------------- | ------------- | ------------- | ------------- |
 | **BVH**       | 5'263 ms      | 9'386 ms      | 25'058  ms    |